jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ### Database Comparison

-Summary statistics of numbers of reads taxonomically assigned, and also comparison between the two MATL databases can be seen in
+Summary statistics of numbers of reads taxonomically assigned, and also comparison between the two MALT databases can be seen in
 `02-scripts.backup/099-MALTAssignmentResults.Rmd`.

 ![MALT Number of Assigned Reads](05-images/Figure_R03_SBA_MALTAssignment_AllCategoryComparison/SupFigX_MALTAssignments_AllCategories_comparison_20191028_EDIT.png)